proses92/java-bootcamp/README.md

 ## Objective

-This course teaches the basics of Java development applications.
+This course teaches the basics of Java development and the tools and frameworks that surround it.

 → [index](#index)

 ## Who Should Attend

 The training will start at a low level and does not require in depth knowledge of the platform in question.
-Desirable participant profile: trainees and outside Globant candidates.
-A basic knowledge on OOP is desired, though.
+Desirable participant profile: outside Globant candidates with a basic knowledge on OOP and a lot of energy!

 → [index](#index)

 ## Duration

-Four weeks total.

-Three weeks for guided learning and one week for app development.
+Four weeks total, where we are going to mix reading, coding practice, chat discussions and on-site talks.
+The target is, after 4 weeks of all this, each candidate would have a final project up and running.

 → [index](#index)

 ## Technical Assistance

 You can contact other bootcamp participants or any available tutor if you need technical assistance.
-We will create one chat for boot camp members only, and another one for boot camp members and tutors when boot camp starts.
+We will have a chat room to discuss all together.

 ## Performance Measurement

-1. Code review after each practice.

-2. Checkpoint completion after Learning stage with your assigned tutor
+When you feel you are good to go with a practice code, post a PR and ask tutors to review.
+This is to avoid getting to the very end of the training with no feedback.
+The idea is to keep things going dinamically, and being constantly in contact.

 → [index](#index)